sourabhmadur/sourabhmadur.github.io/_posts/2022-09-17-us-observations.md

 - Generally clean neighbourhoods (except for some downtowns).
 Really clean and well maintained roads.

 - Implementation of the idea of meritocracy(at least in large tech corporate companies) is probably better than any country in the world.
 Strong anti-discrimination laws.
-Caste, gender or race based discrimination  absent(almost).
+Caste, gender or race based discrimination  absent(almost)[https://www.reuters.com/article/us-cisco-lawsuit/california-accuses-cisco-of-job-discrimination-based-on-indian-employees-caste-idUSKBN2423YE]

 - Its Land of immigrants, yet some percent of population hates immigrants.